muratisbit/SIU-Article/README.md

 .
 .

-To contunie this article you can click the link below.
+To continue this article you can click the link below.

 https://ieeexplore.ieee.org/document/9302286